-Dry Eye Treatment in Encino, California
+Dry Eye Treatment in Encino & Los Angeles, CA

 Dry eye is a common condition that occurs when the eyes are insufficiently moisturized, leading to itching, redness and pain from dry spots on the surface of the eye.
 The eyes may become dry and irritated because the tear gland don't produce enough tears, or because the tears themselves have a chemical imbalance and evaporates faster than healthy tear film.